Profit = Revenues – Expenses. Profitability rate = Profit / Revenues.

 - Overtime pay

-We prepared a comprehensive online timesheet with all details.
-If you want to use that, you may adjust specific columns according to your hours’ calculation and needs.
+We prepared a comprehensive online timesheet with all details suitable for law firms.
+If you want to use that, you may adjust specific columns according to your lawyers hours’ calculation and needs.

-While standard timesheets are focused on how employees spend work hours, client-related timesheets provide data on hours spent on a specific engagement.
-Client-related timesheets should provide data on billable and non-billable hours as well as billable rates.
+While standard timesheets are focused on how employees spend work hours, client-related timesheets provide data on hours spent by lawyer on a specific engagement.
+Client-related timesheets should provide data on lawyer billable and non-billable hours as well as billable rates.
 You can download the client-related timesheet calculator in excel.

-This time and expense tracking tool contains data related to a specific project and usually presents project efficiency indicators.
+This attorney time tracking tool contains data related to a specific project and usually presents project efficiency indicators.
 You can download project-related time tracking calculations in excel.

 Overtime calculation is necessary for counting overtime compensation and gross pay based on hourly rates and total hours worked.
 But most importantly, realistic data on overtime enable us to investigate the real reason for overtime appearance.
 That can be unproductive behavior or increased realistic project requirements.